zpuckett/express-note-taker/Develop/README.md

 # Note Taker Express

 ## Summary
-This app is design for a simple work spave to keep track of notes.
+This app is design for a simple work space to keep track of notes.
 Created from Express.js.

 ## Prerequisites
 * [NodeJS](https://nodejs.org/)